private-octopus/picoquic/doc/QLOG.md

 ### Link on demand

-Generating `qlog` files requires a sizeable amount of contant and code.
+Generating `qlog` files requires a sizeable amount of constants and code.
 The implementation uses function pointers, that are filled during the call to `picoquic_set_qlog`.
 The corresponding functions are linked (and included in the binary) if the application includes a call to `picoquic_set_qlog`.